microsoft/promptflow-resource-hub/README.md

 Here are some common use cases that we've facilitated:

 * [**Evaluate semantic kernel planner**](./sample_gallery/evaluate_semantic_kernel_planner/Tutorial.md): This case demonstrates the evaluation of the Semantic Kernel Planner for superior control over AI agent's generation.
+* [**Personalized Financial advise using banking customer data on PostgreSQL/CosmosDB**](./sample_gallery/database_querying/cosmosdb_postgresql/Tutorial.md): his example demonstrates how to connect to a CosmosDB database, query data, and use the retrieved information as a reference for AI-generated financial advice.

 In addition, we also provide best practices for: